Hayuya/salimo-link/docs/cutmo-react-native-spec.md

 ---

-This specification should serve as the authoritative guide for recreating Cutmo in React Native while preserving all current behaviors and addressing known issues where possible.
+This specification should serve as the authoritative guide for recreating SaloMo Link in React Native while preserving all current behaviors and addressing known issues where possible.